HassounLab/JESTR1/README.md

 - cand_dict.pkl - dictionary keys by target molecule InchiKey.
 Each entry is a list of candidates for that molecule downloaded from PubChem.
 This dictionary is for the test set

-- cand_dict_train_updated.pkl - same as above for the training set to be used during augmentation.
-If you are not training for augmentation, you do not need this file and can set the appropriate parameter to False in config file
+- cand_dict_train_updated.pkl - same as above for the training set to be used during regularization.
+If you are not training for regularization, you do not need this file and can set the appropriate parameter to False in config file

 - inchi_to_id_dict_wneg.pkl - dictionary containing both positive and negative (random) spectra id for each test molecule InchiKey

-- pretrained*.pt - pretrained model weights for NPLIB1 dataset with augmentation for the three models used in JESTR
+- pretrained*.pt - pretrained model weights for NPLIB1 dataset with regularization for the three models used in JESTR

 Config file: This file is called params.yaml.
 The parameters set in this file are:
 - exp: dataset to be used.
 If you create your own dataset, you need to update utils.py to load it